-The 2017 Summer Program has an all-inclusive cost of $4,900 ($300 will be handed back as cash to practice budgeting and handling money and is pre-budgeted for some meals and activities).
-The cost covers all activities, room and board (3 meals a day), optional airport pick up and drop off, 24/7 staffing and support, and 1 college credit.
-Within two weeks of acceptance to the program a non-refundable deposit of $980.00 and registration forms will be required in order to reserve your space.
+Each Summer Program cost of $4,900 covers the activities, budgeting practice, room and board (3 meals a day), and 24/7 staffing support.
+Within two weeks of acceptance to the program a non-refundable deposit of $980.00 will be required in order to reserve your space.
 Final payment is due 3 weeks before the program start date.

 Are scholarships available?

 Yes, candidates can create their own video illustrating why they would like to attend CIP’s summer program.
 Winners receive partial scholarships.

 Fill out application online and once approved, payment can be made by credit card, personal check, bank check or money order.